-In celebration of Black Philanthropy Month, the Trust is featuring a series of conversations with black philanthropists making their impact across the Chicago region.
-This article is the second in our series—be sure to enjoy our first interview with Liz Thompson, and watch for our next conversation.
+In celebration of Black Philanthropy Month, the Trust is featuring a series of conversations with Black philanthropists making their impact across the Chicago region.
+This article is the second in our series—be sure to enjoy our other interviews with Liz Thompson, Nate Sutton and Frank Clark.

 John W. Rogers, Jr. is an investor, philanthropist and founder of Ariel Investments, LLC, where he serves as the chairman, co-CEO and chief investment officer.
 Rogers’ passion for investing began at age 12 when his father began buying him stocks as Christmas and birthday gifts.
 Besides running a successful investment business, he uses this passion to help young black adults learn financial literacy and seek careers in the financial and investment sector.

 Rogers recently sat down with Clothilde Ewing, vice president of strategic communications at the Trust, to discuss who his philanthropic role models are, what inspires him to give and why it is important for black professionals to donate to organizations that fight for the interests of black people.
 Some questions and answers have been condensed and edited for clarity.

 Clo Ewing: Who has most influenced your desire to give back?

 John W. Rogers, Jr.: There’ve been a lot of folks who’ve helped me think about this issue or helped show me the way.
 Chicago is this great community where the business leadership is very philanthropic, very community-minded.
 And as my career was getting going, I got exposure to people like Pat Ryan, Andy McKenna and Lester Crown—people that were great role models for Chicago business leaders that were very engaged in the community from a philanthropic standpoint.